RunSignUp-Team/RunSignup-Mobile-Timing-App/README.md

-# Mobile Timing App
+# RaceDay Mobile Timing

 ## About
-This app allows users to record race results on their mobile devices, either recording solo using Finish Line Mode, or as a two person team, using both Finish Line Mode and Chute Mode.
-The results are stored locally and pushed to Runsignup upon the completion of the race.
-There is also an offline mode that timers can use when they know they will not have a good internet connection.
+This app allows users to record race results on their mobile devices.
+Finish Line Mode allows users to record finish times (and bib numbers, optionally).
+Chute Mode allows users to record bib numbers.
+The data is stored locally on the device, and pushed to RunSignup when recording is finished (if the user has chosen the `Score & Publish Results` App Flow).
+One user can record times in Finish Line Mode, and multiple users can record bib numbers in Chute Mode.

+## App Flows
+1. `Score & Publish Results` - Results are stored locally.
+Participant data is pulled from RunSignup, allowing Grid View in Finish Line Mode (see below).
+When the user has finished recording Finish Times & Bib Numbers, results are synced to RunSignup.
+Results can also be exported by the user.
+2. `Score as Backup Timer` - Results are stored locally.
+Participant data is pulled from RunSignup, allowing Grid View in Finish Line Mode (see below).
+Results are never pushed up to RunSignup, but can be exported by the user.
+3. `Score Offline` - Results are stored locally.
+This App Flow can be used without an Internet Connection.
+Results are never pushed up to RunSignup, but can be exported by the user.
+Results can also be assigned to an Online Event (in the `Score & Publish Results` App Flow) when an Internet Connection is established.

-## Getting The App Running
+## Running The Project
 1. Clone this project
 2. Download nodeJS if you have not already (https://nodejs.org/en/)
 3. Run "npm install" in Terminal